-Beloved Florence Sandwich Shop, All’Antico Vinaio, Has Arrived in Soho
+Beloved Florence Sandwich Shop All’Antico Vinaio Arrives in Soho

-It’s taking over the site of legendary Old Compton Street deli I Camisa & Son – but can this Italian favourite fill Soho’s sandwich-shaped hole with its schiacciata stuffed with cheeses and cured meats?
+It’s taking over the site of legendary Old Compton Street deli I Camisa & Son – but can this Italian favourite fill Soho’s sandwich-shaped hole with its meat- and cheese-stuffed schiacciata?

 Queues outside All’Antico Vinaio – best known for its generously filled Tuscan-style sandwiches – have been a familiar sight in Florence for more than three decades.
-They’re soon to be replicated in Soho as an outpost opens on Old Compton Street on September 20.
+They’ll soon be replicated in Soho, when an outpost opens on Old Compton Street on September 20.

-With branches across Italy and America, this will be the first London All’Antico Vinaio, and it takes over the site of historic Soho Italian deli I Camisa & Son, which closed in August 2024 after more than 60 years of trading.
+This will be the first London All’Antico Vinaio, joining branches across Italy and America.
+It takes over the site of Soho’s historic Italian deli I Camisa & Son, which closed in August 2024 after more than 60 years of trading.

-“I felt it was time to write a new chapter,” second-generation owner, Tommaso Mazzanti, who joined the family business at 16, tells Broadsheet.
+“I felt it was time to write a new chapter,” says All’Antico Vinaio’s second-generation owner, Tommaso Mazzanti, who joined the family business at 16.
 “London, and especially Soho, is a place that represents energy, diversity and movement.
 It’s the ideal environment.”

-All’Antico Vinaio began life in 1991 as a 20-square-metre bakery in Florence’s historic centre, near the Palazzo Vecchio, where it gained a cult following for its freshly baked schiacciata.
-A chewy, pillowy flatbread reminiscent of focaccia with a crisp outer shell, here the affordable regional staple is stuffed with locally cured meats, cheese, vegetables and spreads, which spill from its centre.
+All’Antico Vinaio began life in 1991 as a 20-square-metre bakery in Florence’s historic centre, near the Palazzo Vecchio, where it gained a cult following for its schiacciata.
+Reminiscent of focaccia, schiacciata has a crisp outer shell and chewy, pillowy middle.
+Here, the affordable Tuscan staple is stuffed with locally cured meats, cheese, vegetables and spreads that spill from its centre.

-The La Favolosa, made with sbriciolona salami, house-made pecorino cream, artichoke and lightly spiced fried aubergine, is the family’s signature, while the La Toscana featuring Tuscan salami, aged pecorino, sun-dried tomatoes and a silken onion cream is also popular.
-More pared-back lunch staples such as the La Emiliana, filled with feather-light mortadella and stracciatella, will also be available.
+The Favalosa, with sbriciolona salami, house-made pecorino cream, artichoke and lightly spiced fried aubergine, is the family’s signature, while the Toscana, featuring Tuscan salami, aged pecorino, sun-dried tomatoes and a silken onion cream, is also popular.
+And you can expect more pared-back lunch staples like the Emiliana, filled with feather-light mortadella and stracciatella.

-All’Antico Vinaio opens at 11am on September 20, when the first 500 people in line will get a free schiacciata.
+All’Antico Vinaio opens at 11am on September 20.
+The first 500 people in line will get a free schiacciata.

 All’Antico Vinaio